SLaDOS/markdown-cv/index.md

 | <a>+86 18796802080</a>
 </div>

-Achieved master's degree in Informatics at the University of Edinburgh with experience in critical evaluation, machine learning and robotics.
+Achieved master's degree in Design Informatics at the University of Edinburgh with experience in designing, statistics, machine learning and robotics.

 ## Education